danchoi/boston-ruby/README.md

 https://github.com/bostonrb/bostonrb/wiki/All-Rubyists

-If your GitHub activity is not showing, post a GitHub issue.
+If your GitHub activity is not showing, try updating your GitHub user location to one of these locations:

+    - cambridge, ma
+    - boston
+    - boston, ma
+    - somerville, ma
+    - salem, ma
+    - providence, ri
+    - salem, ma
+    - portsmouth, nh
+    - portland, me

+If your location is not shown but ought to be included in the BostonRB community, please post an issue.